MassD/bson/README.md

     let encoded_bytes = Bson.encode new_doc;;
     let decoded_doc = Bson.decode encoded_bytes;;

+###Prequistie

+Bson.ml does not use any external / 3rd party libraries.

+However, `ocamlbuild` is recommended for the building job, though it is included in ocaml.

 ###Taste

 In order to taste Bson.ml, please have a look at test/test_bson.ml.